Why Visit the AO Arena

 Quick Facts / Arena Overview

-Location: Central Manchester, directly connected to Victoria Station
+| Location | Central Manchester, directly connected to Victoria Station |

-Capacity: Up to 21,000 seats, the largest indoor arena in the UK
+| Capacity | Up to 21,000, making it one of the largest indoor arenas in the UK |

-Accessibility: Step-free access, hearing loops, and designated seating
+| Accessibility | Step-free access, hearing loops, and designated accessible seating |

 History & Development